Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

 More details emerged on Monday of Guzman's capture, which has been a boost to President Enrique Pena Nieto after the embarrassment of his escape last year.

-The drug kingpin initially gave Mexican security forces the slip as they closed in, opening a secret doorway hidden behind a mirror in the house where he was holed up, and descending into a sophisticated tunnel leading to the drains in Los Mochis, a city in his native state of Sinaloa.
+The drug kingpin initially gave Mexican security forces the slip as they closed in, opening a secret doorway hidden behind a mirror in his walk-in bedroom closet, and descending into a tunnel about 30 meters long that connected to the drains of Los Mochis, a city in his native state of Sinaloa.

+He spent hours below ground as his henchmen lured pursuing Marines into a chase onto the roof of the house and into neighbouring properties, where four of them were shot dead.
+Another was killed inside the house, officials said.

-Video footage broadcast by Televisa on Monday showed Marines firing shots inside the house during the dawn raid and images of the ground-floor dressing room where the tunnel entrance was hidden.
+Video footage broadcast by Televisa showed Marines firing shots inside the house during the dawn raid.

-It took the Marines 90 minutes to find the tunnel entrance, giving Guzman a crucial headstart.
-The lever to open the reinforced door behind the mirror was concealed in the light of the dressing room, the video showed.
+It took the Marines 90 minutes to find the tunnel entrance, giving Guzman a crucial head start, the broadcaster said.
+The lever to open the reinforced door behind the mirror was concealed in the light of the walk-in closet.

-Below, there were submarine-like reinforced metal doors to prevent the tunnel from flooding when water levels in the drains rose.
+Below, there was a submarine-like metal hatch connecting the partially flooded tunnel to the Los Mochis drains.

 Marines found another hole beneath a refrigerator which proved to be a red herring, the apparent beginnings of a project to build another escape route.
 They also found two women cowering in one of the home's five bathrooms.